philippmossier/dotfiles/README.md

     "source": "Windows.Terminal.Wsl"
 },
 ```
+- Update 08.2021: You may still need seting `DefaultUid` to Decimal: `1000` in registry because of always root user bug in vscode.
+the ubunutu shell start with right user because of "commandline": "wsl.exe ~ -d ubuntu-main -u phil", but the code . command sometimes results in always root user in integrated vscode terminal, in that case we still need to change the registry value of  `DefaultUid` to Decimal: `1000`

 WSL2 starts always with root user at start of a new wsl-session which results in no access to the imported files (distro-backups.tar).